Recovering from a heart attack can take several months, and it is very important not to rush your rehabilitation.

 Reducing your risk of having another heart attack involves making lifestyle changes and taking a long-term course of different medications.

 It is recommended you eat two to four portions of oily fish a week.
-Oily fish contains a type of fatty acid known as omega-3.
-Omega-3 can help to lower your cholesterol levels.
+Oily fish contains a type of fatty acid known as omega-3, which can help lower your cholesterol levels.

 Good sources of omega-3 include: